 Q: Does XHHW-2 have to meet any flame test requirements?

-A: As a minimum, it would have to pass a horizontal burn test or FT-2 flame test.
+A: At a minimum, it is required to pass a horizontal burn test or FT-2 flame test.

 Q: Can XHHW-2 be rated for use in cable trays?